 The favorite of many visitors, the Cypress Grove Trail winds through one of the two naturally growing stands of Monterey cypress trees remaining on Earth.
 (The other grove is across Carmel Bay at Cypress Point.)

 These cypresses, which formerly extended over a much wider range, withdrew to these fog-shrouded headlands as the climate changed with the close of the Pleistocene epoch 15,000 years ago.
 The outermost trees surviving in the teeth of salt spray and wind, their roots seeking nourishment in cracks and crevices, mirror the forces of nature and time.
-Read about the fascinating evolution and characteristics of the Monterey Cypress.

 Take time here to enjoy nature's array of California sea lions on the outer rocks, sea otters among swirling canopies of giant kelp in Headland Cove, wildflowers clinging to chinks ("bluff lettuce" at right) in the granite walls, and the delicate and harmless lace lichen bearding dead understory limbs.
 This trail affords a great place to see gray whales migrating by in winter and early spring, and other whales at other times.